 Having nominally entered the Royal Navy shortly after his fourth birthday and, always politely, refusing to retire, choosing to serve until the day he died, Haligonian Sir Provo William Parry Wallis, Grand Admiral of the Fleet, still holds the record for length of service in the Royal Navy: 96 years and nine months.

-A mere 22 when he captained HMS Shannon in the wake of its historic scrap with USS Chesapeake, his career began in the age of sail and ended in that of steam and steel less than a decade before the first dreadnought left the slipway.
+A mere 22 when he commanded HMS Shannon in the wake of its historic scrap with USS Chesapeake, his career began in the age of sail and ended in that of steam and steel less than a decade before the first dreadnought left the slipway.

 He was born on April 12, 1791 while his father Provo Featherstone Wallis was stationed at Halifax, serving as chief clerk of the naval commissioner’s office, a civilian appointment.
 However, in that role he had significant influence over scheduling of repairs, provisioning, and other important logistical and administrative issues.